iqtree/iqtree.github.io/doc/Dating.md

     url: calibrating-tree-using-ancestral-dates
   - name: Dating an existing tree
     url: dating-an-existing-tree
+  - name: Obtaining confidence intervals
+    url: obtaining-confidence-intervals
+  - name: Full list of LSD2 options
+    url: full-list-of-lsd2-options
 ---

 Phylogenetic Dating
 ===================

-Since IQ-TREE 2.0.3, we integrate the least square dating (LSD) method to build a time tree when you have date information for tips or ancestral nodes.
+Since IQ-TREE 2.0.3, we integrate the least square dating (LSD2) method to build a time tree when you have date information for tips or ancestral nodes.
 So if you use this feature please cite:

 __Thu-Hien To, Matthieu Jung, Samantha Lycett, Olivier Gascuel__ (2016)
 Fast dating using least-squares criteria and algorithms. _Syst.
 Biol._ 65:82-97.